domshyra/ReactPlayground/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-You will need to instal jest `gloablly` in order to test this application.
+You will need to instal jest *gloablly* in order to test this application `npm install jest --global`.

 ## Available Scripts